Sequential memory improves sample and memory efficiency in Episodic Control: Results

 Finally, we systematically compare the performance of each memory condition of NSEC against SEC to have a detailed estimate of how much performance increase is obtained using the sequential bias.
-The last results (Fig.\ref{memory_matrix}) present a table comprising this analysis.
-The data shows that the SEC model can reach a similar level of performance than its non-sequential version, NSEC, with an order of magnitude less memory capacity.
-This result is key for episodic control algorithms, because sample efficiency in these models is also translated into memory efficiency and, therefore, it also has implications in terms of computational time.
-Importantly, this has direct implications on the capacity of these systems to scale up to more complex tasks.
+The results shown in Fig.\ref{SEC_memory_matrix} present a table comprising this analysis.
+The data shows that the SEC model can reach a similar level of performance to its non-sequential version, NSEC, with an order of magnitude lower memory capacity.
+In other words, the SEC model with a fixed memory of 125 units achieves 1.2 times the performance of NSEC with 1000 memory units.
+Moreover, when both models are evaluated with equal memory limitations, the performance difference between SEC and NSEC increases as the memory capacity is reduced: SEC obtains 1.5 times the performance of NSEC with a limit of 1000 memories, and it scales up to 2.5 times with 125 memory units.
+These results show the key advantage of sequential episodic control algorithms because the sample efficiency of SEC also translates into memory efficiency and, therefore, reduces computational costs.
+This demonstrates the favorable scaling properties of SEC and similar solutions.